Feminizing Your Marijuana Plants

 Your other option and a much easier option is to buy feminize marijuana seeds.
 This will mean your grow will have zero male plants and you’ll have a much higher yield overall because all your plants will produce cannabis.

 If you decide that you want to grow seeds and have clean bud, you’ll need to isolate one male plant and toss the rest.
 One male plant is all you’ll need to pollinate as many females as you like.
-Pick the male plant that looks best and strongest to pass on this traits to the new plants.
+Pick the male plant that looks best and strongest to pass on this trait to the new plants.

 Force The Light Schedule